Phenomenology of Non-Abelian Gauge and Goldstone Bosons in a U(2) Flavor Model: Introduction

 ``Flavor puzzle'' in particle physics refers to the challenge of explaining the very existence of three generations of quarks and leptons and the peculiar (mostly) hierarchical patterns of their masses and mixing angles that, within the SM, stem from the Yukawa couplings with the Higgs field\,---\,see e.g.~\cite{Feruglio:2015jfa,Xing:2020ijf,Altmannshofer:2024ykf}.
 Arguably, this is not merely a matter of explaining why measured numbers are what they are: in fact, fermion masses and mixing display regularities that seem to suggest the existence of an underlying dynamics.
 Hence, exploring the flavor puzzle may open a window onto a new physics sector also addressing the other problems mentioned above.

 The ``strong CP problem'' is the fact that, so far, no CP-violating effects stemming from the operator $\mathcal{L} \supset \bar \theta \frac{g_s}{32\pi^2} G\widetilde G$ (where $G$ and $\widetilde G$ are the QCD field strength and its dual, and $g_s$ is the strong coupling) have been observed, implying that the QCD effective angle $\bar \theta$ must have a tiny value, $\bar \theta < 10^{-10}$\,---\,see~\cite{Hook:2018dlk} for an introduction to the subject.
 Interestingly, one can observe a twofold connection between the strong CP problem and the origin of fermion masses, that is, the flavor puzzle: (i)~a contribution to $\bar\theta$ arises from quark masses (see e.g.~\cite{DiLuzio:2020wdo} for a review); (ii)~the Peccei-Quinn (PQ) symmetry that can provide a dynamical solution to the problem~\cite{Peccei:1977hh,Weinberg:1977ma,Wilczek:1977pj} is a subgroup of the large SM global flavor symmetry group $U(3)^5$~\cite{DAmbrosio:2002vsn}.
-Furthermore, the interesting possibility that another, flavor non-universal, subgroup of $U(3)^5$ could act as a PQ symmetry, leading to a flavor-violating axion, was suggested by Wilczek long ago~\cite{Wilczek:1982rv}.
+Furthermore, the interesting possibility that another, flavor non-universal, subgroup of $U(3)^5$ could act as a PQ symmetry, leading to a flavor-violating axion, was suggested by Wilczek long ago~\cite{Wilczek:1982rv}\,---\,see also \cite{Davidson:1981zd,Reiss:1982sq,Davidson:1983fy,Davidson:1983fe,Chang:1987hz,Berezhiani:1990wn,Berezhiani:1990jj,Feng:1997tn,Albrecht:2010xh} for related early discussions on Nambu-Goldstone bosons from flavor symmetries, including non-Abelian examples.

 One promising framework for addressing the above issues involves the spontaneous breaking of (a subgroup of) the mentioned flavor symmetry.
 Being the SM fermions charged under such symmetry, the Yukawa couplings are typically forbidden in the symmetric limit.
 The spontaneous breaking of the flavor symmetry then occurs through the vacuum expectation values (VEVs) of new scalar fields\,---\,the so-called ``flavons''\,---\,leading to Yukawa interactions that are suppressed because arising from higher-dimensional operators~\cite{Froggatt:1978nt,Leurer:1992wg,Leurer:1993gy}.